 The CARS rating scale has a cutoff score of 30, which means the child is considered to be autistic if he scores higher than that.
-Lower score numbers actually mean the child scored high on the test, and if he/she scores less than 30, he/she is probably not autistic.
+Lower score numbers actually mean the child scored well on the test, and if the child scores less than 30, he or she is probably not autistic.
 The total score range for the results is between 15 to 60, with 15 being the highest score and that of a normal child.

-If your child scores between 20 to 30, he/she may not be autistic, but he/she may still have a some degree of developmental delay, such as PDD-nos, another pervasive developmental disorder on the spectrum.
+If your child scores between 20 to 30, there may not be a diagnosis of autism, but there may still exist some degree of developmental delay, such as PDD-nos, another pervasive developmental disorder on the spectrum.
 The test results have so far proven to be accurate when the test is performed by a qualified professional, and successful scoring has been recorded when information is given by a parent or by directly observing the child.

 Services That Can Help